mikeosei/Ethernaut-CTF-Level-Explanations/Fallback.md

 //bad code because attempting explicit external function call.
 Receive is implicitly invoked by EVM. receive()
 ```
- Since the EVM calls these functions, it expects those keyworks and this eliminates the need for the programmer to define custom function names.
-Smart contracts can implement at most one fallback and
+Smart contracts can implement at most one fallback and one receive.
-one receive.
 The EVM will call either of them in instances where calls to a contract are made without specifying an existing function.
-A contract is a collection of fields and functions and just calling a contracInstances where contracts are called incorrectly are when a EOA or another contract calls a function that does not exist.
+A contract is a collection of fields and functions and just calling a contract instances where contracts are called incorrectly are when a EOA or another contract calls a function that does not exist.
 ``` solidity
 contract Foo {
 event Type(String color);